After six holes of misery, Tom Brady makes the shot of his life in 'The Match'

 “Take a suck of that, Chuck,” Brady said to commentator Charles Barkley after the basketball Hall of Famer had been playfully taunting him most of the round.
 “Shut your mouth, Chuck.
 Take a load of that medicine.
 Get your butt out of here.
 That’s what I needed.”

-Funnily enough, Brady and his partner Phil Mickelson nearly went on to lose the hole on an eagle putt from Tiger Woods, but the ball narrowly lipped out and the group split the hole instead.
+Funny enough, Brady and his partner, Phil Mickelson, nearly went on to lose the hole on an eagle putt from Tiger Woods, but the ball narrowly lipped out and the group split the hole instead.

-That unfortunately wasn’t the only thing Brady split on the hole.
+That, unfortunately, wasn’t the only thing Brady split on the hole.

-Still, the whole thing was a surreal moment, and even managed to spur a $100,000 donation to charity from Brooks Koepka after the pro challenged Brady to make just one par.
+Still, the whole thing was a surreal moment, and even managed to spur a $100,000 donation to charity from Brooks Koepka after the pro challenged Brady to make just one par on the front nine.
 As well as plenty of bowing down from the NFL world.

 That’s why you’re the 🐐 @TomBrady